Ircama/osm-carto-tutorials/pages/80_git-workflow.md

 - Create a feature branch in which to place your changes.
 - Make your changes to the new branch (and not to your master, which is needed to be set even with gravitystorm:master).
 - Develop your changes in a separate directory (not directly to the staging folder) and, when finished, stage (copy) your changes to your local git folder related to the branch.
-- Perform the OpenStreetMap Carto scripts (run scripts/yaml2mml.py in case of modification of project.yaml).
 - Commit the changes to the branch and add an appropriate comment.
 - Push the branch to GitHub.
 - Open a pull request (PR) from the new branch to the original repo (and not to your master, which will always have 0 pull requests).